Universality and Critical Exponents of the Fermion Sign Problem: The SU(2) Ionic Hubbard model

-We fix the staggered potential at $\Delta/t = 0.5$, while increasing the interactions $U$ to overcome the externally imposed (i.e.~by the one-body potential in $\hat H$) charge density wave induced by $\Delta$.
-As before, we estimate the value of the dynamic critical exponent in the vicinity of the transition, $U_c (\Delta=0.5)/t \simeq 2.0$~\cite{paris07,bouadim07} in Fig.~\ref{fig:ionic} (a,b) by scaling the $\langle {\cal S}_\sigma\rangle$ with $L_\tau/L^z$, resulting in $z\simeq0.5$.
-Using thus a roughly fixed ratio $L_\tau/L^{0.5}$, we provide the scaling of the spin resolved sign in Fig.~\ref{fig:ionic}(c,d).
-Here fluctuations are small, and the scaling renders an accurate determination of the critical interactions driving the band-insulator-to-metal transition $U_c/t \simeq 2.05$ with related critical exponent $\nu = 0.97$.
 The one-dimensional version of this model has been extensively studied via numerics~\cite{Lou2003,Manmana2004,Tincani2009}, and a field-theory close to the quantum critical points exists~\cite{Fabrizio1999}.
 The transition where the band-insulating phase ends, with its externally imposed charge density wave giving way to a dimerized bond-ordered wave insulator, belongs to the 2D Ising universality class in that case.
 Here in the two-dimensional model, QMC results point out to a band-insulator to correlated metallic transition~\cite{paris07,bouadim07}, whose universality class is unknown and where field-theories describing it are currently not available, precluding a direct comparison of the calculated exponent $\nu$, obtained from the scaling of $\langle {\cal S}_\sigma\rangle$, with existing knowledge.